MoritzBernhofer/Lumo/README.md

-## Documentation by Moritz Bernhofer for Qeustions (discord: moritz0000)
+## Documentation by Moritz Bernhofer for Qeustions (discord: xdmoritz)

 Folder "Data" contains data used for training the neuralnetwork. </b>